 2.8 Conceding Battles/Matches or Withdrawing from Tournaments

-Competitors may concede to a battle or match or withdraw (“drop”) from a tournament at any time.
+Competitors may concede a battle or match, or withdraw (“drop”) from a tournament at any time.
 The decision to do so must not be influenced by any competitor or official in any way.
 Other competitors, officials, or spectators may not imply, suggest, or otherwise require that a competitor concede or withdraw for any reason.

 If a competitor chooses to drop from a tournament, they should inform a tournament official as soon as possible.
 If a competitor drops from a tournament before the tournament has started and first round pairings are revealed, they are considered to have not participated in the tournament.
 Competitors who drop after round pairings have been generated may elect to complete the match and report the outcome, otherwise they chose to concede the match and have it reported as a loss by an official.

 If a competitor refuses to play, leaves the tournament before their match is complete, or is otherwise unable or unwilling to complete their match within the stated time limit, it is assumed that they have conceded the match and it will be reported as a loss by an official.
 If a competitor is unable or unwilling to complete their match in the next round, they will be assigned a loss for that match and removed from the tournament.

 2.9 Charge Move Priority Coin Toss